Proud Canadian Company

 Bank of Canada Formed in 1935

 The Bank of Canada was founded in Ottawa in 1935 with a mandate “to regulate credit and currency in the best interests of the economic life of the nation.”
-The BoC determines the target for the overnight rate, and it has the ability to make changes at any time.
+The BoC determines the target for the overnight rate, and it can make changes at any time.
 Since its inception, it has helped the country rise from the Great Depression that crippled the world.

 The Great Depression and World War II significantly impacted the economy, causing strong criticism of Canada’s financial system.
 The target overnight rate in Canada started at 2.5% in 1935 and fell to 2.0% by the end of 1955.
 Although the rate fell to 1.5% in 1945, Canada’s role in supplying natural and manufactured resources during WWII helped uplift the economy.